stygio/DeepFake-Detection/README.md

 * tools/ - module of tools/functions created for the purpose of the project

-* unit_tests/ - tests for various implemented functions, which can be run after navigating to the directory
+* unit_tests/ - tests for various implemented functions, which can be run after navigating to the directory (Currently broken)

 * outputs/ - various outputs such as logs, graphs, etc.